zenodallavalle/italy-geopop/docs/source/complete_guide.rst

   because the accessor will recognize the kind of data you pass to it, wheater it is region full name or region code, *e.g. 'Piemonte' == 1*.
-This behaviour is valid also for ``italy_geopop.from_municipality``, that can accept municipality name or municipality code, *e.g. 'Torino' == 1272*, and is valid also for ``italy_geopop.from_province``, that can accept not only province name and province_code but also province short name, that's actually what is used in this tutorial, *e.g. 'TO' == 'Torino' == 1*.
+This behaviour is valid also for ``italy_geopop.from_municipality``, that can accept municipality name or municipality code, *e.g. 'Torino' == 1272*, and is valid also for ``italy_geopop.from_province``, that can accept not only province name and province_code but also province abbreviation, that's actually what is used in this tutorial, *e.g. 'TO' == 'Torino' == 1*.
   Moreover you can pass mixed data type to the accessor.